Heart failureEthacrynic Acid coupons

 Ethacrynic Acid

-Ethacrynic Acid Coupons & Discount Card - Compare Prices Near You
+Ethacrynic Acid Coupons & Savings Card – Discount Prices from $32.64

 Ethacrynic acid, also known as Edecrin, is a potent diuretic, commonly referred to as a "water pill," used to treat edema, which is swelling caused by fluid retention.
 This medication is particularly useful for individuals who cannot tolerate other diuretics due to a sulfa allergy.
 It functions by acting on the kidneys to remove excess water and certain electrolytes, leading to increased urine production.
 This process helps reduce swelling associated with conditions like congestive heart failure, liver cirrhosis, kidney disease, and short-term fluid buildup in the abdomen due to cancer or unknown causes.
 By alleviating symptoms such as trouble breathing and swelling in the extremities and abdomen, ethacrynic acid can improve kidney function and overall comfort.
 It is important to note that this medication is not suitable for infants.
 Common side effects may include tiredness, headache, and loss of appetite.
 Always consult with a healthcare professional before starting any new medication.